 Lanescape is working to establish thoughtful, positive, and sustainable laneway-building initiatives.

 Two of our principals have successfully navigated the current planning and approvals process to obtain authorization for a laneway suite in Toronto.
-Completed in 2013, the laneway home now serves as the primary residence of one of the principals and his family.
 This experience crystalized our belief that this form of housing is a tremendous opportunity for the city for a number of reasons: